opensearch-project/opensearch-build/release-notes/opensearch-release-notes-1.3.0.md

 ## Release Highlights

 ### OpenSearch Ml Commons
-* ml-commons now officially becomes part of the OpenSearch 1.3.0 release.
+* The new ML Commons plugin empowers users to train and apply machine learning models as a part of the OpenSearch 1.3.0 release.

 ## Release Details